Checklist for installing update 1802 for System Center Configuration Manager

 When you use the current branch of System Center Configuration Manager, you can install the in-console update for version 1802 to update your hierarchy from a previous version.
 (Because version 1802 is also available as baseline media, you can use the installation media to install the first site of a new hierarchy.)

-To get the update for version 1802, you must use a service connection point site system role at the top-level site of your hierarchy.
-This can be in online or offline mode.
-After your hierarchy downloads the update package from Microsoft, you can find it in the console under Administration > Overview > Cloud Services > Updates and Servicing.
+To get the update for version 1802, you must use a service connection point at the top-level site of your hierarchy.
+This site system role can be in online or offline mode.
+After your hierarchy downloads the update package from Microsoft, you can find it in the console under the Administration workspace in the Updates and Servicing node.

 When the update is listed as Available, the update is ready to install.
 Before installing version 1802, review the following information about installing update 1802 and the checklist for configurations to make before starting the update.